-77.3.3.2 Displays
+31.3.4 Displays

-Early tracking devices used mechanical-based displays such as a rotating smoked drum [Vince, 1948], the ubiquitous pursuit rotor, and a paper-strip preview task [Poulton, 1964; Welford, 1968].
-An oscilloscope was, and still is to a much less degree, used in a large number of tracking tasks, initially driven by analog circuitry [Flowers, 1976; Anderson, 1986] but later by D/A outputs on digital computers [Kondraske et al., 1984; Miall et al., 1985; Sheridan, M.R. et al., 1987; Cooper et al., 1989].
-Standard raster-based television screens have been used by some workers [Potvin et al., 1977; Beppu et al., 1984].
-Non-raster vector graphics displays, such as Digital Equipment's VT11 dynamic graphics unit, proved valuable during the PDP-era as a means for generating more complex dynamic stimuli such as squares [Neilson and Neilson, 1980; Frith et al., 1986] and preview [Jones and Donaldson, 1986] (Figure 77.2).
+In the early days of tracking, mechanical-based displays were used, such as a rotating smoked drum (Vince, 1948), the ubiquitous pursuit rotor, and a paper-strip preview task (Poulton, 1964; Welford, 1968).
+An oscilloscope was used in a large number of tracking tasks, initially driven by analog circuitry (Flowers, 1976; Anderson, 1986; Sheridan et al., 1987) but later by D/A outputs on digital computers (Kondraske et al., 1984; Miall et al., 1985; Sheridan et al., 1987; Cooper et al., 1989).
+Standard raster-based television screens have been used by some workers (Potvin et al., 1977; Beppu et al., 1984).
+Nonraster vector graphics displays, such as Digital Equipment's VT11 dynamic graphics unit, proved valuable during the PDP-era as a means for generating more complex dynamic stimuli such as squares (Neilson and Neilson, 1980; Frith et al., 1986) and preview (Jones and Donaldson, 1986) (Figure 31.2).
 More recently, raster-based color graphics boards have allowed impressive static displays and simple dynamic tracking displays to be generated on PCs.
 However, such boards are not, in general, immediately amenable for the generation of flawless dynamic displays involving more complex stimuli, such as required for preview tracking.
-Jones et al. [1993] have overcome this drawback by the use of specially-written high-speed assembly-language routines for driving their display.
-These generate a display of the target and the subject's response marker by considering the video memory (configured in EGA mode) as four overlapping planes, each switchable (via a mask), and each capable of displaying the background color and a single color from a palette.
-Two planes are used to display the target, with the remaining two being used to display the subject's pointer.
-The current target is displayed on one target plane, while the next view of the target, in its new position, is being drawn on the other undisplayed target plane.
-The role of the two planes is reversed when the computer receives a vertical synchronization interrupt from the graphics controller indicating the completion of a raster.
-Through a combination of a high update-rate of 60.34 Hz (i.e., the vertical interrupt frequency), assembly language, and dual display buffers, it has been possible to obtain an extremely smooth dynamic color display.
-Their system for tracking and other quantitative sensory-motor assessments is further enhanced through its facility to generate dynamic color graphics on two highresolution monitors simultaneously: one for the tracking display, and one for use by the assessor for task control and analysis.
-The monitors are driven by a ZX1000 graphic controller (Artist Graphics Inc), at 800×600 , and a standard VGA controller, respectively.
+Jones et al. (1993) overcame this drawback by the use of specially written high-speed assembly-language routines for driving their display.
+These generated a display of the target and the subject's response marker by considering the video memory (configured in EGA mode) as four overlapping planes, each switchable (via a mask), and each capable of displaying the background color and a single color from a palette.
+Two planes were used to display the target, with the remaining two being used to display the subject's pointer.
+The current target was displayed on one target plane, while the next view of the target, in its new position, was being drawn on the other nondisplayed target plane.
+The role of the two planes was reversed when the computer received a vertical synchronization interrupt from the graphics controller indicating the completion of a raster.
+Through a combination of a high update-rate of 60.34 Hz (i.e., the vertical interrupt frequency), assembly language, and dual display buffers, it was possible to obtain an extremely smooth dynamic color display.
+Their system for tracking and other quantitative sensory-motor assessments was further enhanced through its facility to generate dynamic color graphics on two high-resolution monitors simultaneously: one for the tracking display, and one for use by the assessor for task control and analysis.
+The monitors were driven by a ZX1000 graphic controller (Artist Graphics Inc.), at 800×600 , and a standard VGA controller, respectively.

-In contrast to the above CRT-based displays, Warabi et al. [1986] used a laser-beam spot to indicate a subject's hand position together with a row of LEDs for displaying a step target.
-Similarly, Gibson et al. [1987] used a galvonometer-controlled laser spot to display smooth and step stimuli on a curved screen together with a white-light spot controlled by subject.
-Leist et al. [1987], Viviani and Mounoud [1990], and Klockgether [1994] also used galvonometer-controlled spots but via back-projection onto a curved screen, transparent digitizing table, and plexiglass surface respectively.
-Van den Berg et al. [1987] used two rows of 240 LEDs each to display target and response.
-2-D arrays of LEDs have also been used to indicate step targets in 2-D tracking tasks [Abend et al., 1982; Flash and Hogan, 1985].
+In contrast to the above CRT-based displays, Warabi et al. (1986) used a laser-beam spot to indicate a subject's hand position together with a row of LEDs for displaying a step target.
+Similarly, Gibson et al. (1987) used a galvanometer-controlled laser spot to display smooth and step stimuli on a curved screen together with a white-light spot controlled by subject.
+Leist et al. (1987), Viviani and Mounoud (1990), and Klockgether (1994) also used galvanometer-controlled spots but via back-projection onto a curved screen, transparent digitizing table, and plexiglass surface, respectively.
+Van den Berg et al. (1987) used two rows of 240 LEDs each to display target and response.
+2-D arrays of LEDs have also been used to indicate step targets in 2-D tracking tasks (Abend et al., 1982; Flash and Hogan, 1985).